 In August 2013, the Partnership acquired a tax-exempt mortgage revenue bond secured by the Vantage at Harlingen Apartments, a 288 unit multifamily apartment complex located in Harlingen, Texas which is under construction.
 The Series C bond was purchased for approximately \$6.7 million par value, carries a base interest rate of 9.0% per annum, and matures on August 1, 2053.
 The Partnership also acquired a \$1.3 million subordinate taxable bond which is recorded as an Other Asset.
 The Vantage at Harlingen Apartments has a construction loan with an unrelated bank and the Partnership's tax-exempt mortgage revenue bonds are second lien borrowings to that construction loan.
 Under the terms of a Forward Delivery Bond Purchase Agreement ("Bond Purchase Commitment"), the Partnership has agreed to purchase a new tax-exempt mortgage revenue bond between \$18,000,000 to \$24,692,000 ("Harlingen Series B Bond") secured by the Vantage at Harlingen apartments which will be delivered by the tax-exempt mortgage revenue bond issuer once the property meets specific obligations and occupancy rates.
 The final amount of the Series B Bond will depend on the appraisal of the stabilized property.
 The Harlingen Series B Bond will have a stated annual interest rate of 6.0% per annum and bond proceeds must be used to pay off the construction loan to the bank and all or a portion of the \$6.7 million subordinate Series C tax-exempt mortgage revenue bond.
-The Partnership accounts for the Bond Purchase Commitment as an asset or liability with changes in such valuation recorded in other comprehensive income.
+The Partnership accounts for the Bond Purchase Commitment as an available-for-sale security and, as such, records the estimated value of the Bond Purchase Commitment as an asset or liability with changes in such valuation recorded in other comprehensive income.
 As of September 30, 2013, the Partnership estimated the value of this Bond Purchase Commitment and recorded a liability of approximately \$1.8 million (see Note 4).